 71. Blindsight by Peter Watts (2006)

 A crew of astronauts investigates an unidentified radio signal emanating from a comet in this nominee for a Hugo Award, Locus Award for Best Science Fiction Novel and John W. Campbell Memorial Award for Best Science Fiction Novel.
-Download Peter Watts’ dystopian recommendations using the form at the top or bottom of this post.
+Download Peter Watts’ philosophical fiction recommendations using the form at the top or bottom of this post.

 70. Lord of the Flies by William Golding (1954)